A summary of the Group’s Corporate Governance

 Achieving long term success by being the best bank for customers and generating sustainable returns for shareholders.

 The Board is committed to achieving long term success for the Company by being the best bank for customers and generating stable and sustainable returns for shareholders.
 Fundamental to the Board’s strategy are high standards of corporate governance, in particular, those laid down in the Financial Reporting Council’s UK Corporate Governance Code.
 The Group aims to comply with all main principles of the UK Corporate Governance Code, which is available at www.frc.org.uk.
+A summary of the Group's compliance with the UK Corporate Governance Code during 2017 can be found in the Annual Report and Accounts.

 The Board of Directors